z3rz3s/taxcrawler-dm/README.md

 ## Overview

-The SAT provides an official SOAP Web Service (v1.5, released May 2025) that allows registered taxpayers to download their issued and received CFDI in bulk.
-This script wraps that Web Service into a clean, single-file Python tool with:
+The SAT provides an official SOAP Web Service (v1.5) that allows registered taxpayers to download their issued and received CFDI in bulk.
+This project wraps that Web Service into a modular Python CLI tool with:

 - Two download modes: **Metadata** (lightweight TXT summary) and **CFDI** (full XML files)
+- **Full end-to-end flow** — downloads Metadata for income and expenses, then generates an Excel Papel de Trabajo ready for client review
 - Automatic monthly splitting in Metadata mode with graceful continuation on empty months
 - Encrypted local cache to prevent permanent SAT period blocking (error 5002)
 - Automatic datetime offset bypass — each CFDI request uses a slightly different timestamp to avoid duplicate detection